Co-evolving Agent Architectures and Interpretable Reasoning for Automated Optimization: Experimental Reproducibility Details

 \subsection{Benchmark Specifications}

-Consistent with the experimental setup in the main paper, we evaluate EvoOR-Agent on four benchmark families that together yield five evaluation subsets.
-These datasets cover both academic and industrial OR scenarios.
-Their basic statistics are summarized in Table~\ref{tab:dataset_stats}.
+Consistent with the experimental setup delineated in the main text, we evaluate \textit{EvoOR-Agent} on a comprehensive suite encompassing seven core OR benchmark datasets.
+These datasets span a wide spectrum of operations research scenarios, ranging from theoretical academic word problems to practical industrial deployments.
+Crucially, as highlighted by a recent survey \cite{xiao2025survey}, prevailing open-source OR benchmarks suffer from non-negligible native error rates due to logical fallacies, ambiguous problem definitions, and incorrect ground-truth labels.
+To guarantee the absolute rigor of our empirical evaluation, this work builds upon their pioneering data-cleaning protocols by executing further manual cross-verification and deep cleaning on six public datasets.
+Flawed instances have been meticulously filtered out, and all remaining valid data points have been processed into a unified format.
+The final post-cleaned statistics and intrinsic characteristics of each benchmark are systematically summarized in Table~\ref{tab:dataset_stats}.

-\textbf{NL4Opt} \citesupp{supp-ramamonjison2022augmenting}.
+\textbf{NL4Opt} \cite{ramamonjison2022augmenting}.
 NL4Opt, short for \emph{natural language for optimization}, is a widely used benchmark for automated OR modeling.
-It contains 289 annotated linear programming word problems drawn from domains such as sales, advertising, investment, and transportation.
+It contains annotated linear programming word problems drawn from domains such as sales, advertising, investment, and transportation.
 The dataset is designed to connect natural-language problem descriptions with formal optimization modeling elements, so it serves as a standard test bed for language-driven OR formulation.

-\textbf{Mamo} \citesupp{supp-huang2024mamo}.
+For our evaluation, we selected 213 validated problems from this benchmark.

+\textbf{MAMO} \cite{huang2024mamo}.
 Mamo is a benchmark constructed to evaluate mathematical modeling ability across different levels of difficulty.
-It is divided into EasyLP and ComplexLP.
-EasyLP contains 652 high school-level mixed-integer linear programming problems and focuses on basic reasoning and formulation accuracy.
-ComplexLP includes 211 undergraduate-level instances with more advanced linear and mixed-integer programming structures, requiring stronger abstraction of constraints and more mature modeling skills.
+It focuses specifically on whether an LLM can accurately translate a detailed natural language description into a correct mathematical formulation, excluding nonlinear or differential equation modeling.
+The benchmark is divided into EasyLP and ComplexLP.
+EasyLP contains mixed-integer linear programming problems and focuses on basic reasoning and formulation accuracy.
+ComplexLP includes instances with more advanced linear and mixed-integer programming structures, requiring stronger abstraction of constraints and more mature modeling skills.
+From this benchmark, we selected 545 easy and 111 complex instances for our study.

+\textbf{NLP4LP} \cite{OptiMUS-03}.
+The NLP4LP benchmark evaluates LLM-based agents on translating natural language operations research problems into solver-ready code and mathematical models.
+It consists of human-authored LP and MILP problems, where each instance presents an optimization scenario from classical OR domains such as scheduling, knapsack allocation, and production planning.
+The benchmark provides a fine-grained testbed for assessing formulation accuracy.
+In our work, we chose to evaluate 178 verified instances from NLP4LP.